Arsenic Exposure Biomarkers for HMTC Compliance Original paper

 Metabolic dysfunction via muscleFasting glucose, 2-h GTT glucose, insulin, and HOMA-IR all rise with arsenic; concurrently, serum creatinine and lean body mass decrease, implicating skeletal muscle atrophy as a driver of insulin resistance, with stronger effects in women.

-Respiratory immunophenotypeSpirometry shows airflow obstruction and reversible airway obstruction; total IgE doubles in RAO, and Th2 cytokines (IL-4/-5/-13) and eotaxin rise, indicating Th2-dominant asthma risk that aligns with exposure grading
+Respiratory immunophenotypeSpirometry shows airflow obstruction and reversible airway obstruction; total IgE doubles in RAO, and Th2 cytokines (IL-4/-5/-13) and eotaxin rise, indicating Th2-dominant asthma risk that aligns with exposure grading.

 Exposure context and modifiersTaiwan’s extreme, long-term exposure produced blackfoot disease; Chile’s early-life exposure shows adult cardiopulmonary sequelae; Bangladesh’s ongoing moderate-to-high exposures allow dose-response biomarker validation, with obesity modifying diabetes risk in Chile but minimal obesity confounding in rural Bangladesh (pp. 2–5, 10–11).